 Windows offers a ‘Game Mode’ setting that many players have reported cause FPS issues.
 This mode is supposed to prioritize gaming, slowing down every other process.
 However, it can have negative effects on your PC while playing Warzone.

 Game Mode is on by default so it’s worth checking if you have it enabled, as this could be a contributing factor to your FPS issues.
+If your performance ends up worse, just turn it back on.

 Here’s how to disable Game Mode: